Cloud Integration – JMS Resource and Size Limits

-This blog describes the resource and size limits for JMS resources used in the JMS and AS2 adapter, that can be used in Cloud Platform Integration Enterprise Edition.
+This blog describes the resource and size limits for JMS resources used in the JMS, XI and AS2 adapter, that can be used in Cloud Integration Enterprise Edition and Integration Suite Standard and Premium.
 It describes which limits apply and how to monitor them.
 It also gives some guidance on how to cleanup the resources.

 JMS Resource and Size Limits

-The connected JMS messaging instance, that is used in asynchronous messaging scenarios using with the JMS or AS2 Adapter has limited resources.
-The Enterprise License sets a limit on the queues, storage and connections that you can use in the messaging instance.
+The connected JMS messaging instance, that is used in asynchronous messaging scenarios using with the JMS, XI or AS2 Adapter has limited resources.

 There are also technical restrictions on the size of the headers and exchange properties that can be stored in the JMS queue.